How to View Old Instagram Stories

 The good thing about Stories—as opposed to Snaps—is that they last a whole 24 hours.
 This gives you plenty of time to decide whether you want to save one.

-There are websites that are designed for the purpose of saving Instagram Stories.
+Some websites are designed to save Instagram Stories.
 The most minimalist and approachable of these is storiesig.
-All you need to do is enter someone’s username and the website will detect all their active Stories.
+All you need to do is enter someone’s username, and the website will detect all their active Stories.
 From there, just select the Story you want to save and click “Download.”
-This isn’t the only option, as there are many other websites that can do the same.
+This isn’t the only option, as many other websites can do the same.
 However, this is the most hassle-free way to do it.

 This won’t give you access to expired Stories, but if you catch them within the 24 hours since they were published, you’re good to go.
 This website also works on mobile devices, but there is another option for your phone.
 You can get a screen recorder app and simply record the story.
 AZ Screen Recorder is a good option for both Android and iOS.
 All you have to do is start recording, view the Story, and then save the recording.